Platelet Rich Fibrin (PRF)

 - Fistula Repair – PRF can be used to repair fistulas between the mouth and the sinus cavity or the mouth and nasal cavity.

-Platelet rich fibrin application is now widely used to expedite the post-surgical healing process.
-Since the blood used will come from the patient’s body, disease transmission and allergic reactions are not factors.
+Platelet-rich fibrin application is now widely used to expedite the post-surgical healing process.
+Since the blood will come from the patient’s body, disease transmission and allergic reactions are not factors.
 Almost all patients report a much greater degree of comfort immediately after their procedure.
 A few of the specific advantages of PRF application include:

-- Lower Infection Risk – When PRF is applied to the surgical site, it contains many the white blood cells necessary in fighting infections.
-The use of PRF during surgery, increases the number of these cells in the initial stages of healing to help with natural infection control.
+- Lower Infection Risk – When PRF is applied to the surgical site, it contains many of the white blood cells necessary for fighting infections.
+The use of PRF during surgery increases the number of these cells in the initial stages of healing to help with natural infection control.

 - Accelerated Healing – The application of PRF to the surgical site helps increase tissue and bone regeneration.
 This is achieved through the individual roles each of the PRF components play.
 Platelets and growth factors serve as a signal for the body to recruit, organize, and activate all the essential components needed for wound healing.
 White blood cells not only help to fight infection and remove injured tissue, but they play an essential role in activating the blood supply to the surgical site.

 The surgeon will initially assess if you are a candidate for PRF treatment based on your health and treatment plan.
-Patients with blood clotting disorders will be unable to take advantage of this treatment.
+Patients with blood clotting disorders cannot take advantage of this treatment.
 A small sample of your blood will be collected on the day of surgery in our office.
-The blood sample will then be placed into a centrifuge to remove the red blood cells and create a fibrin clot, which contains the platelets; white blood cells, and growth factors.
-This clot will then be applied to your surgical site using one of several research proven techniques to enable the healing process.
+The blood sample will be placed into a centrifuge to remove the red blood cells and create a fibrin clot, containing the platelets; white blood cells, and growth factors.
+This clot will then be applied to your surgical site using one of several research-proven techniques to enable the healing process.
 Your PRF may be applied to the surgical site to fill a defect or area where healing is necessary either for bone or tissue regeneration.
-Your surgeon will discuss which method they plan to use for your specific treatment needs during your consultation visit.
+Our doctors will discuss which method they plan to use for your specific treatment during your consultation exam.